 Small Paint Brushes

-I started out off simple with these easy printed word rocks.
+I started out off simple with these easy printed word painted rocks.

 There’s not much to these but painting a white background and then doodling with your gel pens once they’ve dried.
 I love the idea of scattering these around town while you’re out and about.